 \begin{assumption} Monotonicity\\

 \end{assumption}

 \begin{assumption} First Stage\\

-\end{assumption} Assumption \ref{ass:Validity}, which is frequently referred to as IV exogeneity, consists of two conditions.
+\end{assumption} Assumption \ref{ass:Validity}, consists of two conditions.
 The first one states that the IV values $z$ and $z'$ are as good as randomly assigned, i.e.\ independent of the potential treatments as well as the potential outcomes.
 This rules out confounders jointly affecting $Z$ on the one hand and $D$ and/or $Y$ on the other hand.
-The second condition states that the instrument constructed from values $z$ and $z'$ does not affect the outcome conditional on the treatment, implying that $Z$ does not have a direct effect on $Y$ other than through $D$, which is known as the exclusion restriction.
+This is often referred to as \textit{exogeneity}.
+The second condition states that the instrument constructed from values $z$ and $z'$ does not affect the outcome conditional on the treatment, implying that $Z$ does not have a direct effect on $Y$ other than through $D$, which is known as the \textit{exclusion restriction}.
 For this reason, we define the potential outcome as function of the treatment only (rather than also the instrument) as long as we assume no violation of the exclusion restriction, i.e.\ $Y(d)$.
 Assumption \ref{ass:Monotonicity} requires that the potential treatment state can never decrease when shifting the instrument from $z'$ to $z$ and for this reason rules out the existence of defiers.
 Assumption \ref{ass:FirstStage} imposes a non-zero (first stage) effect of the instrument shift on the treatment.
 Together with Assumption \ref{ass:Monotonicity}, this necessarily implies the existence of compliers.

 Under Assumptions \ref{ass:Validity} to \ref{ass:FirstStage}, the LATE on compliers who are responsive to IV shifts from $z'$ to $z$ corresponds to a so-called \citet*{Wald40}-estimand.
 The latter consists of the (reduced form) average effect of the instrument shift on the outcome scaled by the (first stage) effect of the instrument shift on the treatment: